The application period ended on March 31st.

 Joined Itochu Corporation in 2017.
 Worked in the Finance and Insurance division, where he was responsible for the management and support of domestic and overseas group companies, M&A of domestic business companies, creation of intra-group synergies, and investment and sales support for startups.
 In 2022, he moved to JAFCO Group Co., Ltd. After working in investment activities mainly in startups in the Western Japan area, he joined ITOCHU Technology Ventures Co., Ltd. in 2023 and is currently in his current position.

-Takanori Daicho
+DAICHO Takanori

 THE CREATIVE FUND General Partner